Gas upgrade in the pipeline for Rochester as part of £500,000 project

 The Rochester Bridge Trust is taking the opportunity as part of our project to undertake essential work on the bridge’s street lights.

-During phase one, we’ll be working overnight (8pm-6am) on the footpath and carriageway of the eastbound stretch of the A2 across the bridge, known as the New Bridge, to lay a new gas main.
+During phase one, we’ll be working overnight (8pm-6am) on the footway and carriageway of the eastbound stretch of the A2 across the bridge, known as the New Bridge, to lay a new gas main.
 The new main will be laid in the Service Bridge.
 The road will be open to traffic during the day.
 The westbound stretch of the A2 on the Old Bridge will be unaffected by the gas upgrade works.
 There will, however, be separate maintenance work taking place on the Old Bridge from Tuesday 8 to Thursday 10 October.
 This will involve one lane being closed during off peak daytime hours.

 From mid-October, associated work with the project will take place on Network Rail land adjacent to the bridge.